Jain temple: Terms

-The main image of a Jain temple is known as a mula nayak.
+The main idol of a Jain temple is known as the mula nayak.
 A Manastambha (column of honor) is a pillar that is often constructed in front of Jain temples.
 It has four 'Moortis' i.e. stone figures of the main god of that temple.
 One facing each direction: North, East, South and West.

 Architecture

 Jain temples are built with various architectural designs.
-The earliest survivals of Jain architecture are part of the Indian rock-cut architecture tradition, initially shared with Buddhism, and by the end of the classical period with Hinduism.
-Very often numbers of rock-cut Jain temples and monasteries share a site with those of the other religions, as at Udayagiri, Bava Pyara, Ellora, Aihole, Badami, Kalugumalai and Pataini temple.
+Some of the earliest examples of Jain architecture are of the Indian rock-cut architecture tradition, whereby structures are produced by carving material out of solid rock.
+These traditions were initially shared with Buddhism, and by the end of the classical period, Hinduism.
+Jain temples and monasteries designed and constructed using rock-cut methods often share a site with those of the other religions, such as those at Udayagiri, Bava Pyara, Ellora, Aihole, Badami, Kalugumalai and Pataini temple.
 The Ellora Caves are a late site, which contains temples of all three religions, as the earlier Buddhist ones give way to later Hindu excavations.